Health requirements for mining and construction camps

 This includes arrangement for a certified analysis of the water to confirm the water meets the requirements of the ADWG.
 This may be an annual credible analysis of a kitchen tap sample showing 'pass' in total coliform and E. coli.

-For more information go to private water supplies in food businesses.
+Read more about private water supplies in food businesses.

-Bores constructed within a water control district need a bore construction permit from the Department of Environment and Natual Resources.
+Bores constructed within a water control district need a bore construction permit from the Department of Environment, Parks and Water Security.

 Bore setbacks to OSWM systems shall be in accordance with the NT Code of Practice for On-site Wastewater Management.